How to Sleep with Back Pain

 How Back Pain Impacts Sleep

 Back pain can significantly disrupt sleep patterns, decreasing sleep quality and duration.
-A 2022 study found that individuals with chronic back pain often experience difficulties falling asleep, staying asleep and achieving restorative sleep due to pain-related discomfort.
-This can create a cycle of pain and poor sleep that exacerbates both conditions.
+A 2022 study found that individuals with chronic back pain often experience the following:

 What Is the Best Sleeping Position for Back Pain?